Center Camp Performance

 Some experience required!

-This role involves working closely with our crew’s Lead Sound Tech in order to run the board & provide our Performers with the best sound experience possible.
-Our Lead is there to serve as your backup – they will help if you have any questions about our setup or experience any technical difficulties beyond your control, but otherwise, you’ll be pulling the reins.
+This role involves working closely with our crew’s Lead Sound Engineer in order to run the board & provide our Performers with the best sound experience possible.
+Our Lead is there to answer questions, help guide you, and will give you some time running the show!– they will help if you have any questions about our setup or experience any technical difficulties beyond your control.

 This role requires: